Glagan/42-gomoku/README.md

 The goal of this project is to make a computer play the game of [Gomoku](https://en.wikipedia.org/wiki/Gomoku), using the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.

-Two game modes are available, a player-vs-player mode, with hints from the computer, and a player-vs-computer mode.
+Three game modes are available, a Player-vs-Player mode, with hints from the computer, a Player-vs-Computer mode and a Computer-vs-Computer mode.

 <table>
   <tr>